The Cognitive Profile in Autism Spectrum Disorders and

 Future Horizons is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Future Horizons maintains responsibility for this program and its content.

 Future Horizons ACE #1018 is approved as a provider for continuing education by the Association of Social Work Boards ( ASWB) www.aswb.org., through the Approved Continuing Education (ACE) program.
 Future Horizons maintains responsibility for the program.
 ASWB Approval Period: 7/29/2018-7/29/2021.
 Social workers should contact their regulatory board to determine course approval.
-Social workers participating in this conference will receive 6 continuing education clock hours.
+Social workers participating in this conference will receive up to 6 continuing education clock hours.

 Future Horizons is an American Occupational Therapy Association